-Whether you’re planning a big summer party, some al fresco dining or you just want somewhere to sit with a good book and a cuppa, a quality furniture set can make all the difference to your garden.
-It doesn’t take long to maintain your garden furniture, and our handy how-to guide will walk you through it.
-With just a little bit of care, your outdoor furniture will look great year after year.
+Whether you’re planning a big summer party, some al fresco dining or you just want somewhere to sit with a good book and a cuppa, outdoor furniture can make all the difference to your garden.
+It doesn’t take too much time at all to look after and maintain your garden furniture, and our handy how-to guide will walk you through it.
+With just a little bit of care, your outdoor furniture can stay looking great year after year.

 Top tip: Try to keep the feet of your furniture off the floor and the furniture tilted when not in use to prevent rotting.

-You may also need to oil the fixings and joints to keep folding furniture moving freely.
-And try to repaint the furniture every few years to keep it well protected from all the elements.
+Top tip: You may also need to oil the fixings and joints to keep folding furniture moving freely.

 Storing your garden furniture

 Even though it’s ideal to pack garden furniture away in a shed or garage, it’s not always possible (and no one wants to go through the rigmarole of cleaning their shed or garage out to make space!).
 That’s when hard-wearing garden furniture covers come in very useful, helping to keep out most of the harsh winter weather.

 If your garden furniture really has had its day or you just fancy a new look for 2019, we’ve got a fantastic range to choose from in styles to suit any taste and any budget.